Women in ancient and imperial China: Qing dynasty

 The social position of women during the Qing dynasty has been characterized as subject to Confucian principles of patrilocality, patrilineality, village exogamy, an agrarian economy, and divisions of labour based on gender.
 Women had no legal rights to property, other than in relation to their dowries, and were mainly restricted to work that could be conducted within the home, such as weaving.
 This was facilitated by the common practice of foot-binding, which prevented women from standing or walking.
 In poor families, women's feet might not be bound or, even if they were, the woman would work in the family's fields.
 Though the Qing attempted to end the practice (Manchu women were forbidden from binding their feet), doing so among the Han Chinese proved impossible.
 As in previous periods, women were expected to obey the Three Obediences and obey their fathers in childhood, their husbands when married, and their sons in widowhood.
 Women's personal names are typically unknown; they were referred to as, "the wife of [X]," or, "mother of [X]."
-A woman's achievements during her life were closely connected to her ability to bear children; those who could not be looked down upon by their husbands, in-laws, and neighbors.
+A woman's achievements during her life were closely connected to her ability to bear children; those who could not would be looked down upon by their husbands, in-laws, and neighbors.
 If a woman did not give birth within a few years, the husband would typically take a concubine.
 Letters written in women's script between blood sisters show that many women felt abandoned in widowhood, so remarriage was an attractive option, particularly if they had no sons or fathers (affinal or natal) to depend on within the patriarchal society.